industrial-edge/iih-essentials-getting-started/docs/Installation.md

 Hint: Username and password should be the same for all system apps, e.g. "edge" / "edge".

-Hint: V1.2 only supports "bulk publish" anymore.
+Hint: V1.2 only supports "bulk publish".

 Deploy and start the project.